planetarium/9c-launcher/README.md

   - `yarn bundle-player` downloads the CI-built binary from the NineChronicles repository based on the `NineChronicles` git submodule commit hash.
   - Download may fail if the CI-build hasn't been completed.
 In this case, you can directly build to `dist` as the output directory with Unity Editor.

-Before build 9C Headless and Unity Player, you should download these source from git submodule: `git submodule update --recursive`
+Before build 9C Headless and Unity Player, you should download these source from git submodule: `git submodule update --recursive --init`

 Place the two binaries in the exact path as visualized below: